 What is Ember.js?

-This framework exists for years.
-Over this time, Ember.js has shown how its team can maintain the framework and integrate up-to-date standards into it.
+This framework has existed for years.
+Over time Ember.js has shown how capable its team is in maintaining the framework and integrating up-to-date standards into it.
 And even things change, the old developments remain in their places.

 What is Ember.js used for?

 Ember has a component architecture suitable for developing complex web applications.
-It is a strictly organized JS framework.
-Working with Ember, you can follow only in specific ways.
+Since Ember is a strictly organized JS framework, you will be able to follow only specific flow while working with it.

 Developers can execute only the features prescribed by the architecture of the framework.
 Ember.js provides an advanced control system for its platforms.
-Also, it has tools for integrating with new versions and detailed instructions for avoiding out-of-date APIs.
+Also, it has several tools for integration with new versions and detailed instructions for avoiding out-of-date APIs.

-The main advantage of the Ember framework is that it places convention over configuration.
+The main advantage of this framework is placing convention over configuration.
 Developers don’t have to provide detailed data for the various routes in the app.

-Ember favors following naming conventions and automatically creates the final code.
-And it puts aside those cases where it couldn’t follow the conventions.
-Thus, comparing Ember.js vs. Vue.js, we can tell that Ember is more suitable for the development of large scale apps.
+Ember favors following naming conventions and creates the final code automatically.
+It also puts aside the cases where it couldn’t follow the conventions.
+Thus, comparing Ember.js vs. Vue.js, we can claim that Ember is more suitable for the development of large scale apps.

-Also, its templating engine creates a fully-fledged templating mechanism.
-The Mustache engine lies in the core of it.
-It minimizes the total amount of code the developer needs to write.
+Also, its templating engine creates a fully-fledged templating mechanism with the Mustache engine lying in the core of it.
+It minimizes the total amount of code that needs to be written.
 The system relies only on text manipulation and doesn’t know about DOM.
 Thus, it builds the HTML document dynamically, giving a developer more freedom.